Ewwii-sh/eiipm/docs/src/clear_cache.md

 ### Description

-- If PACKAGE is given, then it clears the cache of that package.
+- If PACKAGE is given, then it clears the cache of that package with confirmation.
-- If no package is given, then it clears cache of all installed packages.
+- If no package is given, then it clears cache of all installed packages with confirmation.

 ### Options

+**--force**: Bypass confirmation.
 **--debug**: Show debug logs.

 ### Examples